Chart Color Schemes

 AreaSearch analysis places Ormeau (East) - Stapylton well above average for employment performance across multiple indicators

-Employment growth over the past year was estimated at 2.4%.
-There are 6,505 residents in work, with an unemployment rate of 3.8%, which is below Rest of Qld's rate of 4.1%.
-Workforce participation is high at 69.0% compared to Rest of Qld's 59.1%.
-Leading industries include construction, health care & social assistance, and retail trade.
+As of that date, 6,505 residents are employed, with an unemployment rate of 3.5%, which is 0.6% lower than Rest of Qld's rate of 4.1%.
+Workforce participation is high at 73.9%, compared to Rest of Qld's 65.7%.
+According to Census responses, 13.7% of residents work from home.
+Leading employment industries are construction, health care & social assistance, and retail trade.

-The area specializes in construction with an employment share 1.4 times the regional level.
-However, agriculture, forestry & fishing is under-represented at 0.6% compared to Rest of Qld's 4.5%.
-There are 1.1 workers per resident, indicating it functions as an employment hub attracting workers from surrounding areas.
-Over the year to September 2025, employment increased by 2.4%, labour force by 2.6%, causing unemployment to rise by 0.2 percentage points.
-By comparison, Rest of Qld recorded employment growth of 1.7% and unemployment rising by 0.3 percentage points.
-State-level data to 25-Nov shows QLD employment contracted by 0.01% with an unemployment rate of 4.2%.
-National employment forecasts suggest a 6.6% increase over five years and 13.7% over ten years, but growth rates vary between industries.
-Applying these projections to Ormeau (East) - Stapylton's employment mix suggests local employment should increase by 6.1% over five years and 12.8% over ten years.
+The area specializes in construction, with an employment share 1.4 times the regional level, while agriculture, forestry & fishing is under-represented at 0.6%.
+There is a ratio of 1.1 workers per resident, indicating it functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment increased by 2.4% while labour force increased by 2.6%, causing unemployment to rise by 0.2 percentage points.
+National employment forecasts suggest local employment should increase by 6.1% over five years and 12.8% over ten years.

 Frequently Asked Questions - Employment